MAY IS PREECLAMPSIA AWARENESS MONTH

 Preeclampsia and Maternal Mental Health

-Research suggests that women who have experienced a traumatic pregnancy such as preeclampsia have four to ten times the risk of screening positive for post-traumatic stress disorder and are at an increased risk for postpartum depression and anxiety.
-This is certainly the case for me, as I suffered form PTSD in the years following the birth of the boys.
+Research suggests that women who have experienced a traumatic pregnancy such as preeclampsia have four to ten times the risk of screening positive for post-traumatic stress disorder.
+Also they are at an increased risk for postpartum depression and anxiety.
+This is certainly the case for me.
+I suffered form PTSD in the years following the birth of the boys.